Neloop/JJCron/README.md

 # JJCron

 JJCron - Just a Java Cron basic application used for croning.
 Can be remotely managed with JJCronRM.
+Built using Maven and Java 11+.

 Written as semestral work for *Programming in Java* (2015/2016) course at MFF.